AdaCore/ada_coding_standards/source/guidelines/robust_programming_practice/rpp09_use_precondition_and_postcondition_contracts.rst

 Applicable vulnerability within ISO TR 24772-2
 """"""""""""""""""""""""""""""""""""""""""""""""

-   * 6.42 "Violations of the Liskov substitution principle or the contract model [BLP]".
+* 6.42 Violations of the Liskov substitution principle or the contract model [BLP]

 """""""""""""""""""""""""""
 Noncompliant Code Example